Footpaths and cycleways

 Shared paths are for both pedestrians and cyclists.
 When riding, please slow down when approaching children, older people and dogs.

-We sought feedback from cyclists with all levels of experience and all types of pedestrians.
-Pedestrians include people who walk, run, push a pram, use a mobility aid, mobility scooter, roller skate or skateboard.
+- Inclusive approach: To ensure the plan caters to the diverse needs of our community, we actively sought feedback from individuals with varying levels of cycling experience and all types of pedestrians.
+This includes people who walk, run, push a pram, use a mobility aid, mobility scooter, roller skate or skateboard.
+Your experiences and insights are vital in crafting a plan that truly meets the needs of everyone in our community.

 Request a new cycleway or footpath